djeada/Databases-Notes/notes/04_acid_properties_and_transactions/01_transactions_intro.md

 Meanwhile, other villagers were also sending and receiving letters.
 Tom was juggling multiple deliveries and pickups, but he was careful to treat each task independently.
 For instance, while preparing Alice's letters, he was also packaging a parcel for another villager, Dave.
 Despite switching between tasks, Dave's parcel and Alice's letters were handled as if they were the only tasks in the world, unaffected by each other.
 This highlighted the principle of **ISOLATION**, ensuring that simultaneous transactions don’t negatively impact each other.

 Finally, after ensuring that both of Alice's letters were stamped, sealed, and addressed correctly, Tom sent them out for delivery.
 Once the letters were on their way, Tom knew that the task was irreversible and permanent.
 He recorded the dispatch in the post office's logbook, providing a tangible record of the transaction.
 Even if a storm came or his bicycle broke down, the post office guaranteed that the letters would reach Bob and Charlie.
 This commitment to delivering the letters despite potential obstacles demonstrated the principle of **DURABILITY**, akin to how once a transaction is committed in a database, it is permanently recorded and unaffected by subsequent failures.

-## Transaction Management

-Transaction management involves coordinating and controlling transactions to maintain their ACID properties.

-### Begin Transaction
+### Transaction Management
-A transaction starts with the "begin transaction" operation, which establishes the starting point for the series of operations.

-### Commit
+Managing transactions involves coordinating their execution to uphold the ACID properties.
+This ensures that the database remains reliable and consistent, even when multiple transactions occur concurrently.

+- **Begin Transaction**: Marks the start of a transaction.
+The database records that a new sequence of operations is underway.
-When all the operations within a transaction execute successfully, the transaction is committed, and the changes are permanently stored in the database.
+- **Commit**: When all operations within the transaction are successful, a commit saves the changes permanently to the database.

-### Rollback
-If an operation within the transaction fails, or the user decides to cancel the transaction, a rollback is initiated, undoing all changes made by the transaction.
+- **Rollback**: If any operation fails or if the transaction is canceled, a rollback undoes all changes made during the transaction, restoring the database to its previous state.

-### Concurrency Control
-Concurrency control mechanisms, such as locking and optimistic concurrency, manage simultaneous access to the database and prevent conflicts between transactions.
+- **Concurrency Control**: Mechanisms like locking or timestamping are used to manage simultaneous transactions.
+These controls prevent conflicts and ensure that transactions don't interfere with each other, maintaining isolation.